Idhant-6/Machine-Learning-Hand-Detector/README.md

 * Run The Hand Detection.py File And Wait for it to Configure itself for few seconds,
 * After The Camera Has Been started, Then Show your hands in the Camera.
 * And Then, Wow!
 You Can see that The Project will Detect the 21 Landmarks on Your hands and show it in the camera!!
+* Press Escape Key To Close The Camera if You Want...

 ## Experiments

 * Try Turning You hands from 0 degrees 360 degrees.
 * Try Changing your hand movements very quickly.
 * Try the Typing action in Camera, (That Really Looks cool!!)

 ### And If you Enjoyed All That, Then Star This Repository!